thaabomb/autocross-notes/README.md

 First step in suspension tuning should be to measure and model the current suspension.
 Adam should do this on the G35.
 Put a big plastic sheet under the car and use a laser plumb bob to project suspension points on to the floor (assumes a level floor).

+Also corner weight the car.

+Also weigh the unsprung masses.

 # Notes from reading _How to Autocross_ by Andrew Howe
 Even though we don't often think of it this way, massive understeer equals losing co trol of the car.